sarwarbhuiyan/tp-alert-gateway/HOW_IT_WORKS.md

 2. The system checks if alerts should be throttled based on the throttleMinutes setting
 3. Existing acknowledgments are checked to prevent duplicate alerts
 4. If conditions are met, a new alert record is inserted into the `tp_alert_acks_mutable` stream with state="active"
+5. If a resolver query is configured, alerts are automatically acknowledged with state="resolved" when conditions no longer match

 ## Acknowledgment System